My name is Shelley and this is a website I created for reasons that few could understand.

 June 13, 2018

 Its a breach of trust at the minimum, I'm sure it goes far beyond that.
 An additional factor influencing the experiences of women with disabilities is the way their voices are devalued and desexualized (Curry et al., 2009; Odette, 2012; Plummer & Findley, 2012).

 To really steal someones property during a on camera interview, are these the investigators you want in your home after someone broke in?
 Good question.
 This is a real police interview when I was making a report about serious allegations.
 You can't hide this stuff and ignorance to it would be as bad as what happened.
-I see this as a remedial step to the prevention similar occurrences.
+I see this as a remedial step to the prevention similar occurrences and misinformation.